 How many credits does Mercyhurst accept?
 We can accept a maximum of 75 credits from accredited four-year colleges and universities or 60 credits from community or junior colleges.
 Credits earned for orientation, practicum, internships, and student teaching do not transfer.
 AP credits will be considered for transfer upon review of original score reports.
 Note that course credits transfer to Mercyhurst, but previous grade point averages do not transfer - all transfer students start a new grade point average that is based only on courses completed at Mercyhurst University.

-In addition to the donor-based scholarships offered at Mercyhurst, students transferring from another college or university are eligible to receive one of two merit-based transfer scholarships, both of which offer awards of up to $9,000.
+In addition to the donor-based scholarships offered at Mercyhurst, students transferring from another college or university are eligible to receive merit-based transfer scholarships.
 The scholarships are awarded by the Committee on Academic Excellence during the application for admission process.
 Candidates must meet certain academic requirements.

 To be considered for financial aid, you must re-file or submit a correction to your FAFSA® and include Mercyhurst University.
 Our school code is 003297.